Encharted Cook

 Potatoes mixed with green goddess salad dressing in a white bowl with text overlays.

-Ordinary potato salad gets a fresh, herbal update when dressed with Green Goddess Salad Dressing instead of plain mayonnaise.
+Ordinary potato salad gets a fresh, herbal update when dressed with Green Goddess Salad Dressing instead of plain mayonnaise, which makes this potato salad perfect for BBQs, picnics & make-ahead meals.

 Although Green Goddess is delicious in any season, spring is the time I crave this dressing the most.
 I love the pale green color and its ability to elevate any plain salad or side dish to company-worthy status.
 In this recipe, the simplest potato salad gets an extra special lift from the iconic Green Goddess Salad Dressing.